J-O-S-I-E/applied-ai-system-project/README.md

 Eight test cases cover the main paths through the system:
 - Determinism: identical inputs produce identical outputs on every run
 - Guardrail correctness: overloaded schedules are correctly flagged as failures
-- RAG retrieval: relevant guidelines are returned for standard dog/cat tasks
+- RAG retrieval: relevant passages are returned for standard dog/cat tasks
 - Multi-pet: tasks from different pets are all considered in one schedule

 **Confidence level**